Rehab Treatment: What Happens After Detox?

 Common behavioral treatment approaches used in SUD treatment include:3,11,12

-Some programs also use medication-assisted treatment (MAT).
+Some programs also use medicine for addiction treatment (MAT).
 MAT for opioid use disorders includes medicines such as buprenorphine and methadone.4 These forms of MAT help decrease withdrawal symptoms and curb cravings.
 This lets you focus on your recovery efforts while in (and often after) treatment.4

 - Have a severe or long-term SUD, or more than one type of SUD.

 - Have other medical or mental health problems (called a “co-occurring disorder”).

 - Have a history of relapse (a period of substance misuse after a period of not using).